Job Title: Director of Operations

 • Perform other functions and duties as assigned by the General Director.

 • Bachelor’s Degree required; Master’s Degree in arts administration or related degree a strong plus.

 • Minimum 7 years of non-profit performing arts management experience required with proven track record in organizational advancement and staff leadership.

 • Demonstrated skills in organizational infrastructure, and long-range planning and implementation.

 Knowledge, skills and abilities:

-Interested candidates should email a cover letter, resume and salary requirement to Jenny Daggett, Director of Finance and Human Resources: firstname.lastname@example.org.
-Please include "Community Opera Fellowship Manager” in the subject line of the email.
+Interested candidates should email a cover letter and resume to Jenny Daggett, Director of Finance and Human Resources: firstname.lastname@example.org.
+Please include "Director of Operations” in the subject line of the email.